BestTimesToVisit.com Logo

 food

 Don't be afraid of the street food!
-Night markets like Shilin or Raohe are culinary adventures.
-Try the stinky tofu (it's better than it sounds!) and bubble tea – Taiwan invented it, after all.
-Just look for stalls with long queues; that's usually a sign of deliciousness and good hygiene.
+Night markets like Shilin and Raohe are culinary adventures.
+Try the stinky tofu (it's better than it sounds!) and bubble tea – it originated in Taiwan, after all.
+Look for stalls with long queues; that's usually a sign of deliciousness.

 transport

 Get an EasyCard immediately upon arrival.
 This rechargeable card is your golden ticket for the MRT (subway), buses, and even some convenience stores.
-You can buy and top it up at any MRT station, and it saves you the hassle of fumbling for change.
+You can buy and top it up at any MRT station, saving you the hassle of buying individual tickets for every ride.

 money